underware-gg/endlessquest/AI/Prompts/Metadata-Generation.md

 * trickster (gem: emerald): A trickster NPC who is deceptive
 * trial (gem: ruby): A grand mythical beast who tests if the player is worthy
 * artefact (gem: diamond): A magical artifact
-* boss (gem: ethernite): The world boss from the world description
+* boss (gem: ethernite): A challenging encounter with the powerful ruler of this realm which cannot be passed without the world treasure
-* key (gem: kao): Solve a challenge to get the key to beating the world boss
+* treasure (gem: kao): A challenging and unpredictable encounter with the guardian of the world treasure

 NPC Behaviour mode examples: